Phil Bredesen

 Philip Norman Bredesen Jr. (/'brɛdəsən/; born November 21, 1943) is an American politician and businessman who served as the 48th governor of Tennessee from 2003 to 2011.
 A member of the Democratic Party, he was elected in 2002 with 50.6% of the vote and re-elected in 2006 with 68.6%.
-He is the most recent Democrat elected to a statewide office in the state.
 He served as the 66th mayor of Nashville from 1991 to 1999.
 Bredesen is the founder of the HealthAmerica Corporation, which he sold in 1986.
+He is the last Democrat to win and/or hold statewide office in Tennessee.

 Since 2011, he has been chair of Silicon Ranch Corporation, a firm that develops and operates solar power stations.
 On December 6, 2017, Bredesen announced he would run for Bob Corker's open seat in the United States Senate, as Corker chose not to seek reelection in 2018.
 On August 2, 2018, he won the Democratic primary and faced off against Republican nominee Marsha Blackburn.
 He lost in the general election on November 6, 2018.
 After losing the Senate race, he and his campaign team founded Clearloop, a renewable energy startup.

 Bredesen has been widely characterized as a moderate Democrat who is fiscally conservative but socially liberal.